dnezan/canny-edge-detector/README.md

 # Canny's Edge Detector
-This is an implementation of Canny's Edge Detector which does not use prebuilt libraries for The Canny’s Edge Detector consists of four steps:
+This is an open source implementation of the Canny Edge Detector.
+The Canny Edge Detector consists of four steps:
 • Gaussian smoothing
 • Gradient operation
 • Non-maxima suppression